Remo (film): Box office

 The film which released along with Rekka and Devi, made a good opening grossing ₹8 crore crores on the first day, becoming the third highest opener after Kabali and Theri.
 All the three films have slowed down the business of M.S.
 Dhoni: The Untold Story, which crossed the ₹2 crore mark in Chennai.
 On the opening weekend the film grossed ₹19.5 crore crores.
 By the end of the first week, the film grossed ₹22.5 crore crores.
 Within 10 days, the film earned ₹42 crore at the worldwide box office.
 In Chennai, the film collected ₹1.71 crore in the opening weekend, ₹2.10 crore in the first week and ₹1.63 crore, in the second week.
 Totaling up to ₹6.45 crore, Remo, stands at third place crossing the 6-crore mark, followed by other profitable ventures Thani Oruvan and Vedalam.

-However, the film's box office performance was slightly affected by the Diwali releases, as well as the 2016 Indian banknote demonetisation.
-Nevertheless, the extensive promotional campaign, helped to gain profits.
+However, the film's box office performance was slightly affected by the Diwali releases, Nevertheless, the extensive promotional campaign, helped to gain profits.
 The film collected ₹49.5 crore in Tamil Nadu, ₹3.4 crore in Kerala, ₹3 crore in Karnataka, and ₹2.6 crore in Andhra Pradesh and Telangana, with ₹50 lakh, in other parts of India, the overall box-office collection accounts to ₹59 crore, and collected ₹17.33 crore in overseas.
 The film collected ₹76 crore.
 A commercial success, it was listed as the third highest-grossing film at the Chennai box office, and also listed in the top five profitable ventures of the year.

-Home Media

-The Satellite Rights of the film were bagged by Jaya TV.
-Later in 2020, the Satellite Rights were sold to Star Vijay.
-The Digital Rights were acquired by Amazon Prime Video and Hotstar respectively.